Top 6 Universities in Canada and How to Apply

 - A custodian declaration, if you are applying as a minor

 - Any other additional paperwork as required by the immigration officer

-Note: A study permit is not a Canadian visa.
+Note: A Canadian study permit is not a Canadian visa.
 You won't be able to enter the country with just that.
-You may have to get an Electronic Travel Authorization (eTA) from the IRCC.
+You may need an Electronic Travel Authorization (eTA) from the IRCC.

-You can cut some time of processing via the Student Direct Stream.
+You can cut some processing time via the Student Direct Stream.
 With this stream, you'll wait around 20 days.
 To qualify for this stream, you, however, have to meet the following requirements:

 - You must be a legal resident of a participating nation